ninjaachibi/slap-jack/README.md

 > _Note_: since the server is `localhost` on this project, it only works locally.
 If you want, you could use a [`ngrok`](https://ngrok.com/) server to make this game playable across different networks.

+> This is actually quite an important improvement to make later.
+See [todo](#things-to-fixknown-bugs-)

 1. In one terminal window, run `npm run server`.
 2. In another window(s), run `npm run client <username>`.
 You should do this for each player you want to play in the game.
 Further, usernames must be unique.
 Since we're using sockets here, the room can accommodate a comfy **four** players.